 Sheet flip flops

 The straps are made from a more elastic material such as PVC or rubber.
 They are molded to shape.
 To add sturdiness to the strap ends plastic stops are fastened.
-The straps are normally assembled by hand by pushing the straps though the holes.
-A small plastic discs are preventing the strap to go back through the holes they were introduced through.
+The straps are normally assembled by hand by pushing the straps through the holes.
+Small plastic discs are preventing the strap to go back through the holes they were introduced through.

 Flip Flops can also be printed with various different methods to achieve the print desired.
-Most common is, screen print, roller print or digital print.
+The most common is screen print, roller print or digital print.